PDConSec/vsc-print/doc/manual.md

 ```
 Your hidden content goes here.
 This can be multiple lines,
 code examples, or any markdown content.

+You can include:
+- Lists and bullet points
+- **Bold** and *italic* text
+- `Code snippets`
+- Links and images
+- Even nested spoilers!
 ````

+Example output: The button will initially display "Click to reveal the answer".
+When clicked, it shows the hidden content and the button text changes to "Click to hide the answer".

 The YAML configuration supports:
 - `show`: The text displayed on the button when content is hidden (required)